 Propagate plants by separating new bulbs from the larger parent bulbs.
 Easily remove these bulbs without damaging the parent bulbs.

-Place the younger bulbs in individual pots, using a rich soil with good drainage.
-When setting bulbs in soil, make sure they point upward.
+Place the younger bulbs in individual pots using rich soil with good drainage.
+When setting bulbs in the soil, make sure they point upward.
 Set the pots in bright sunlight and water once.

-Wait until the roots formed before watering again.
+Wait until the roots form before watering again.
 When the plant takes root, move the bulb to a larger pot.
 With proper care, these young bulbs may last for several years.

-What Pests or Disease Problems Does Ornithogalum Caudatum Encounter?
+What Pests or Disease Problems Does False Sea Onion Encounter?

 This hardy plant doesn’t have any significant threats, but there are a few issues to look for.
 You may notice mealybugs on the plant.
 They typically hide between the leaves.